maidsafe/sn_routing/docs/put_flow.md

 __PmidNode__ { [PutFailure(RemoveSacrificial(D))], [Store ?
 Flow_Completed : PutFailure] }

-Note: for each removed Sacrificial data, a PutFailure will be sent out Note - patch: Routing will interpret here that a FailureToStoreData with different data from a ManagedNode indicates a Success on storing the original data and send the error to preceding group as normal, but with different (deterministic message_id)
+Note: for each removed Sacrificial data, a PutFailure will be sent out Note - patch: Routing will interpret here that a FailureToStoreData with different data from a ManagedNode indicates a Success on storing the original data and send the error to preceding group as normal, but with different (deterministic message_id) refer to routing issue [#423](https://github.com/maidsafe/routing/issues/423)

 --
 <dd>Description: Get D from TempStore or network, then PutRequest(D).</ddt>